-I’m adding a new resource to this list – it’s a blog called This Week In Education by Alexander Russo.
+This Week In Education by Alexander Russo.
 He writes at Scholastic’s site for Administrators.
-I’ve been subscribing for the past couple of months, and I’ve been impressed by the quality and quantity of his posts.
+I’ve been subscribing for years, and I’ve been impressed by the quality and quantity of his posts.

 The Opening Bell is an excellent daily email of new articles about current educational issues.
 It’s from the National Education Association, and is free.
 You can only receive it, though, if you are an NEA member.